Jey-Cee/ioBroker.deconz/README.md

 * (Pmant) change changing any color (hs,ct,xy) while light is off sets brightness to max
 * (Pmant) fix set brightness to zero if light is off
 * (Pmant) change set bri to zero if lamp is not reachable
+* (Pmant) fix bridges and lamps with spaces in name

 ### 0.2.1
 * (Pmant) add rgb states (write only)